Sacred Heart, Minnesota

 Sacred Heart is a city in Renville County, Minnesota, United States.
 The population was 548 at the 2010 census.

 History

+Sacred Heart was the site of a massacre perpetrated by the Dakota Sioux early in the 1862 Dakota War.
+All but three of the Settler men in the area were killed, as were many of the women and children, while 22 people were taken captive.

-Sacred Heart was platted in 1878.
+The town of Sacred Heart was platted in 1878.
 The 1914 Hotel Sacred Heart is listed on the National Register of Historic Places.